OrbitalJin/michi/README.md

 # michi

-A blazing-fast, local search multiplexer for your browser's default search.
+A blazing-fast, local search multiplexer for your browser.
 Navigate the web with custom bangs, shortcuts, and session launchers, all powered by a tiny, self-hosted Go service.

 ## Features
 - Shortcuts: Create, list, and delete shortcuts to quickly access frequently used URLs.
 - Sessions: Create, list, and delete sessions to group related shortcuts together.
 - Bangs: Create, list, and delete bangs to quickly access frequently used search queries.